MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 **Unique invocation names fail to be recognized in default settings / self publish on Windows**

-Some identity information is cached by Cortana's agent that does not get cleared when you switch between MSA and AAD accounts.
-Invocation grammars are tied to this identity.
-This information does not get cleared by rebooting if _fast start_ is enabled.
-The work around is to open `taskmgr`, find `SearchUI.exe` in `Details`, and kill the process.
-The next invocation to Cortana will restart the agent with a clear identity cache and load the correct grammars to recognize unique invocation names.
+Invocation grammars are tied to the user identity.
+Some identity information is cached by Cortana's agent and doesn't get cleared when you switch between MSA and AAD accounts.
+This information is *not* cleared by rebooting if `fast start` is enabled.
+The workaround is to open `taskmgr`, find `SearchUI.exe` in `Details`, and kill the process.
+The next invocation to Cortana will restart the agent with a clear identity cache, and load the correct grammars to recognize unique invocation names.

 <!--
 ## Known Bot Framework issues affecting skills